-The TOE is equipped with the DDC hardware accelerator to support the DES cryptographic operations.
+The TOE is equipped with several hardware accelerators to support the standard cryptographic operations.
 This security enforcing function is introduced to include the cryptographic operation in the scope of the evaluation as the cryptographic function itself is not used from the TOE security policy.
 On the other hand these functions are of special interest for the use of the hardware as platform for the software.
+The components are a hardware DES encryption unit and a combination of software and hardware unit to support RSA cryptography and RSA key generation, ECDSA signature generation and verification, ECDH key agreement and EC public key calculation and public key testing.
 The key for the cryptographic 3DES operations are provided from the Smartcard Embedded Software (environment).

-As defined cryptographic operations are provided by the TOE, the covered security functional requirement is FCS_COP.1.
-The SEF9 uses probabilistic or permutational effects, but the DES cryptographic algorithm is excluded from the SOF assessment.
+As defined cryptographic operations are provided by the TOE, the covered security functional requirement are FCS\COP.1 and FCS\CKM.1 for the different cryptographic algorithms.
+The SEF9 does use probabilistic or permutational effects, but cryptographic algorithms are excluded from the SOF assessment.